What is NARTA?

 Who is NARTA?

-- Is acceptable and implemented nationally.
+- Is accepted and implemented nationally.

-- Establishes a list of requirements that are initially self-assessed with acknowledgment of responsibility for the listed requirements.
+- Establishes a list of requirements.

 - Is economical to apply.

-- Is acceptable to the major user groups including State Departments of Education.
+- Is acceptable to the major user groups, including State Departments of Education.